Gluten & Dairy-Free Pancakes

 Ingredients for gluten-free oat flour pancakes on a counter.

 Oat flour Homemade oat flour or store bought.
-If you need these pancakes to be gluten free, make sure to use gluten-free oat flour.
+Make sure to use gluten-free oat flour.
 For added nutrition, I prefer using sprouted oat flour.

 Eggs